 Barely 2 hours drive southwest of Sydney lies the unspoiled paradise of the Kangaroo Valley.
 Lying within Morton National Park, the fact that the town has officially been named Australia’s first ‘plastic bag free town’ gives an indication of the population (about 3 people live there), but also that you’re highly unlikely to stumble across a scaghead’s syringe or doggy paddle into a condom fish.

-With 100’s of km’s of rivers running through it, the valley is best seen by canoe, robotic dolphin or aqua jet-pack.
-Being tight fisted vagabonds, we opted for the former courtesy of Kangaroo Valley Canoes, and a right jolly time was had!
+With 100s of km of rivers running through it, the valley is best seen by canoe, robotic dolphin or aqua jet-pack.
+Being tight-fisted vagabonds, we opted for the former courtesy of Kangaroo Valley Canoes, and a right jolly time was had!

-The river is absolutely spectacular, weaving its way through valley like a Vietnamese serpent.
+The river is absolutely spectacular, weaving its way through the valley like a Vietnamese serpent.

-No prizes for guessing which pair were last to beach on our private (needless to say, free) island.
-Conveniently, just in time for a char grilled banquet and a game of twister.
+Before long, we beached on our private (needless to say, free) island.
+Conveniently, just in time for a char-grilled banquet and a game of twister.

-We found a rope swing boys dreams are made of; Turfey and I perfected the syncronised back flip; Susi wet herself on seeing a Huntsman the size of a saucepan in Neil and Sally’s vessel; Tom showed us the textbook way to row a boat gently down the stream; Ross almost drowned saving Adam who thought a solo mid night paddle was a genius idea; Rachel showed us all how power couples glide through the water; Holly proved there isn’t anything wrong with a game of twister in the valleys; Dan and Ems displaced several species of animals from the national park during a mid river squabble and Debbie showed us all how to contort one’s face into the maddest of maddest cowie faces!
+We found a rope swing that dreams are made of.
+Turfey and I perfected the syncronised backflip; Susi wet herself on seeing a Huntsman the size of a saucepan in Neil and Sally’s vessel; Tom showed us the textbook way to row a boat gently down the stream; Ross almost drowned saving Adam who thought a solo midnight paddle was a genius idea; Rachel showed us all how power couples glide through the water; Holly proved there isn’t anything wrong with a game of twister in the valleys; Dan and Ems displaced several species of animals from the national park during a mid-river squabble and Debbie showed us all how to contort one’s face into the maddest of maddest cowie faces!